mdolab/pygeo/doc/update_pygeo.rst

 Lifting Surface
 ---------------
-The lifting surface type is generated as is done in the `MACH-Aero tutorial geometry generation <https://mdolab-mach-aero.readthedocs-hosted.com/en/latest/machAeroTutorials/aero_pygeo.html>`_.
+The lifting surface type is generated as is done in the :doc:`MACH-Aero tutorial geometry generation <mach-aero:machAeroTutorials/aero_pygeo>`.
 The airfoil sections are defined by text files and matched to spanwise sections, as defined by the ``x``, ``y``, and ``z`` coordinates.
 The airfoil rotations and chords are defined for each section, and pyGeo is called with the provided parameters.